 Martin is known for having a very patient and calm attitude.
 We know that no learner drivers make mistakes on purpose.
 If you do make a mistake, we see it being a case of either 1) you may not have quite understood what’s needed, so Martin will rephrase the instructions, or 2) you have not yet mastered the necessary technique, which then needs more practice of that skill.

 Martin has been teaching people to drive for over 40 years.
 Through this experience, he has developed many very simple methods to overcome common (and uncommon) problems that many learner drivers face.

 Martin has taught people to drive in London, Plymouth, Cornwall, Belfast, and Berkshire.
 Aside from teaching learner drivers on public roads, Martin has also taught:

-No. Besides learner drivers, I teach full licence holders too.
-Every year I teach between 8-15 ‘qualified’ drivers who may not have driven for a few years and are in need of Refresher lessons.
-I can also prepare those who want to take an Advanced driving test such as the Institute of Advanced Motorist advanced driving test.
+No. Aside from learner drivers, Martin also teaches full driving licence holders too.
+Each year, we teach between 8-15 qualified drivers who may not have driven for a few years or are in need of refresher lessons.
+Martin can also prepare those who want to take an Advanced Driving Test too, such as for the Institute of Advanced Motorist.

-I would want to take you for your first lesson in my driving school car to Assess your current ability and level of driving you have reached.
-If this proves satisfactory, then lessons in your own car is fine.
-We would ask that you provide a secondary instructors rear view interior mirror – available from most motor accessory shops for around £5 – and that your car is in a legal and roadworthy condition.
-You will need to confirm with your insurance company that your car will be covered for driving tuition, and if necessary the driving test too.
+Yes.
+However, your first lesson would be in the Acclaim Motor School car – as this gives Martin the opportunity to assess your current ability and ensure it will be safe to proceed in your vehicle going forward.
+If you want to use your own car for lessons, we ask you provide a secondary instructor’s rear view interior mirror (available from most motor accessory shops for around £5), and that your car is in legal and roadworthy condition.
+You will also need to confirm with your insurance company that your car is covered for driving tuition.

 Very patient, very calm, caring, sensitive, relaxed, positive, motivational, friendly and very professional and uncomplicated driving tuition